andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/intro.md

-This scenario provides an overview of Jobs, Cron Jobs, Init Containers and Static Pod in Kubernetes.
+This scenario provides an overview of Jobs, Init Containers and Cron Jobs in Kubernetes.

 [Jobs resources](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) create one or more pods and ensures that all of them successfully terminate.